Glossary

 Saving files from the internet or a server to your device.
 Means "bringing down" from the cloud.

-Example: Download your reading notes from Google Drive to save them on your computer.
+Example: Download your reading log from Google Drive to save it on your computer.

 Google Drive